 1. As with most things in life, the only thing you can control is yourself

 You can’t control if something you write goes viral.
-The biggest traffic spike that Yes and Yes ever received was when Reddit thought I was the Ermagerd girl.
+The biggest traffic spike this blog ever received was when Reddit thought I was the Ermagerd girl.
 Shockingly enough, I did not build ‘be mistaken for internet meme’ into my marketing plan.
 You can control how often you post.
 You can control how much time you spend on Twitter befriending awesome people.
 You can control the topics you write about.

 You can’t really control who links to you, who retweets you, who likes your funny cat photos on Facebook.
 You can make it significantly more likely that people will link to you and like your stuff, but you can’t really make anyone do anything.

 2. Most goals are reached really, really slowly with a lot of hard work

 About 12,000+ people read this blog every day.
 Which is great!

 I’ve been getting paid to write since I was 20 and I’ve been posting seven days a week for five plus years.
 If I’d been working towards the goal of 12,000 daily readers when I started my blog, I would have given up seven years ago.
 (Also: I would probably have drowned myself in a sea of noodles and butter but that’s beside the point.)